readium/swift-toolkit/docs/Guides/Readium LCP.md

 | [LCP for PDF package](https://readium.org/lcp-specs/notes/lcp-for-pdf.html) | `.lcpdf` | `application/pdf+lcp` |
 | [LCP for Audiobooks package](https://readium.org/lcp-specs/notes/lcp-for-audiobooks.html) | `.lcpa` | `application/audiobook+lcp` |

+> [!NOTE]
-:point_up: EPUB files protected by LCP are supported without a special file extension or media type because EPUB accommodates any DRM scheme in its specification.
+> EPUB files protected by LCP are supported without a special file extension or media type because EPUB accommodates any DRM scheme in its specification.

 To support these formats in your application, you need to [register them in your `Info.plist`](https://developer.apple.com/documentation/uniformtypeidentifiers/defining_file_and_data_types_for_your_app) as imported types.